ATNF/askapsoft/Code/Doc/user/current/doc/tutorials/basiccontinuum.rst

 You may notice the **get** may stall.
 This is likely due to the fact the data has not been fetched (staged) from tape to disk.
 This is quite normal, and the length of the stall depends upon the load on the system (e.g. other users).
+Untarring the file will create a new directory *BasicContinuum* that contains the measurement sets.

 Calibration
 -----------